genxapi/genxapi/packages/generate-api-client/README.md

 > Ensure `project.repository.owner` matches your GitHub login (case-insensitive).
 Leading `@` characters are stripped automatically before syncing.

+Use `project.readme` in your configuration to customise the generated package README (introduction, usage text, extra sections).

 <details>
   <summary>How to create a <code>GITHUB_TOKEN</code> with the correct permissions</summary>